 Construction of design upon instructor approval

 Camp wrap-up and certificates distributed to participants.

 ** The camp activities shown are based on last year's camp and are subject to change at the instructor's discretion.

 8:30 AM - 4:00 PM

 Lunch is included in the commuter camper registration fee.
-Residential campers will arrive Sunday afternoon and stay in the campus dorms and all meals are provided through lunch on Friday.
+Residential campers will arrive late Sunday afternoon and stay in the campus dorms and all meals are provided through lunch on Friday.
 There will be an additional fee for evening activities.
 Residential camp details will be sent in early June.